-Have students use the CPI visualization tool to explore recent price changes by the various basket components and geographies.
+Have students use the CPI visualization tool (www150.statcan.gc.ca/n1/pub/71-607-x/71-607-x2018016-eng.htm) to explore recent price changes by the various basket components and geographies.
 Ask students to select a component from the CPI basket and explore the prices of its subcomponents, as well as geographic differences.
 Have them write an analysis about something interesting they learned from this research.